camilletyriard-dev/gemma2-qlora-sft-grpo/README.md

 of a 2B-parameter instruction-tuned language model through parameter-efficient fine-tuning and reinforcement learning from verifiable rewards (RLVR).

-**Part A — Style transfer via SFT:**
+**Part A - Style transfer via SFT:**
 `gemma-2-2b-it` is fine-tuned with LoRA adapters to translate standard English into Yoda-style syntax using the `dvgodoy/yoda_sentences` dataset.
 A synthetic Yoda-style QA dataset is then generated from `MuskumPillerum/General-Knowledge` using the trained translator, and a second SFT stage trains the model to answer any question in Yoda style.

-**Part B — Reasoning and style via GRPO:**
+**Part B - Reasoning and style via GRPO:**
 GRPO is applied to improve mathematical reasoning on `openai/gsm8k` using a composite reward signal.
-A DistilBERT binary classifier — trained to distinguish Yoda-style from standard English text — provides a differentiable style reward.
+A DistilBERT binary classifier, trained to distinguish Yoda-style from standard English text, provides a differentiable style reward.
 Two training strategies are compared: GRPO from the SFT checkpoint (warm start, correctness + format rewards) and GRPO from the base model (cold start, full three-component reward).